Buyers Guides

 These strings might be simple, but that takes nothing away from their wonderful tones.
 They offer incredible brightness, and all of the sparkle you expect from a 12 string acoustic.
 They offer exceptional value for money, and would still be a bargain at twice the price.

 Tonally, the Earthwoods were fantastic.
 Incredibly bright and resonant, with all the jangle and sparkle you could ever ask for.
 They were nice and responsive to variations in attack, and handled fingerstyle very well.
-Sustain was excellent, and
+Sustain was excellent, also.

 For longevity, of course they weren’t able to match the Martins or the Elixirs we had on test, but nobody is expecting that from 80/20 Bronze.
 Regardless, the brightness remained intact for most of the test period, with a slight warming of the tones towards the end.